null

 Here are some ideas for acting on the understanding that there’s ‘no away’.
 This list just scratches the surface; may we each find and share more impactful ways to steward life.

-• Simplify, and Rethink the Impulse to Buy: Consumer culture thrives on us feeling incomplete without the next purchase, and the next.
-Take a breath before you buy, and ask “Does this meet a true need, or am I trying to fill a void or get an endorphin boost that I could get in a different way?”
+• Simplify, and rethink the impulse to buy: Consumer culture thrives on us feeling incomplete without the next purchase, and the next.
+Pause for a breath before you buy, and ask “Does this meet a true need, or am I trying to fill a void or get an endorphin boost that I could get in a different way?”

 Multiple hands holding smlal green plants on green background